18F/join.tts.gsa.gov/positions/Data-Analytics-Product-Managers.md

     - Explain technical issues and concepts clearly to both technical and non-technical audiences
   - Lead in your program area(s)
     - While the entire team will have and continually enhance core expertise in technology and organizational modernization, each team member will also further hone one or more Focus Areas that contribute to the collective, cross-functional capabilities within TTS’s Data & Analytics Portfolio.
       - Data.gov is the United States government's open data website.
 It provides access to datasets published by agencies across the federal government.
 Data.gov is intended to provide access to government open data to the public, achieve agency missions, drive innovation, fuel economic activity, and uphold the ideals of an open and transparent government.
-As an Open Data Product Manager for Data.gov, your responsibilities will include:
+As an Open Data Product Manager for Data.gov, your responsibilities will include -
-        - Product Strategy & Development: Developing and maintaining a product strategy for Data.gov, ensuring alignment with broader federal open data efforts, the OPEN Government Data Act, and agency objectives and priorities.
+        - Product Strategy & Development - Developing and maintaining a product strategy for Data.gov, ensuring alignment with broader federal open data efforts, the OPEN Government Data Act, and agency objectives and priorities.
-        - Design & Analytics Integration: Overseeing the product design process, working closely with UX/UI Designers to create intuitive and user-friendly features for Data.gov, and managing the design and delivery of features such as data visualization tools, dashboards, and reporting systems.
+        - Design & Analytics Integration - Overseeing the product design process, working closely with UX/UI Designers to create intuitive and user-friendly features for Data.gov, and managing the design and delivery of features such as data visualization tools, dashboards, and reporting systems.
-        - Stakeholder Engagement & Data Management: Establish and maintain strong relationships with internal and external stakeholders; ensuring effective communication of product updates, progress, and performance.
+        - Stakeholder Engagement & Data Management - Establish and maintain strong relationships with internal and external stakeholders; ensuring effective communication of product updates, progress, and performance.
 Represent Data.gov in interagency efforts addressing issues such as metadata schemas applicable to federal data.
       - The Feedback Analytics Program develops and manages government-wide services that collect and report quantitative and qualitative customer feedback to aid service improvement and decision-making.
 This includes methods to evaluate progress toward achieving customer experience goals and inform continual improvements to service design and delivery.
-As a Product Manager for Feedback Analytics, your responsibilities will include:
+As a Product Manager for Feedback Analytics, your responsibilities will include -
-        - Product Strategy & Development: Developing and maintaining a product strategy for Feedback Analytics products including the use cases served by Touchpoints, ensuring alignment with broader federal feedback and public experience initiatives, the 21st Century Digital Experience Act, and agency objectives and priorities.
+        - Product Strategy & Development - Developing and maintaining a product strategy for Feedback Analytics products including the use cases served by Touchpoints, ensuring alignment with broader federal feedback and public experience initiatives, the 21st Century Digital Experience Act, and agency objectives and priorities.
-        - Design & Analytics Integration: Overseeing the product design process, working closely with UX/UI Designers to create intuitive and user-friendly features for Feedback Analytics, and managing the design and delivery of features such as data visualization tools, dashboards, and reporting systems.
+        - Design & Analytics Integration - Overseeing the product design process, working closely with UX/UI Designers to create intuitive and user-friendly features for Feedback Analytics, and managing the design and delivery of features such as data visualization tools, dashboards, and reporting systems.
-        - Stakeholder Engagement & Data Management: Establish and maintain strong relationships with internal and external stakeholders; ensuring effective communication of product updates, progress, and performance.
+        - Stakeholder Engagement & Data Management - Establish and maintain strong relationships with internal and external stakeholders; ensuring effective communication of product updates, progress, and performance.
 Represent Feedback Analytics in interagency efforts addressing issues such as metadata schemas applicable to federal data.

 # If there are any info sessions associated with this position, list them here.
 # Each info session needs three pieces of information: the link, the date, and